dsvi/archivarius/readme.md

 ## Getting it

 You can build it yourself from sources.
-The only dependency is libacl (`libacl1-dev` package for Ubuntu) and a C++20 conformant compiler:
+The only dependency is libacl and libzstd (`libacl1-dev libzstd1-dev` package for Ubuntu) and a C++20 conformant compiler:

     git clone https://github.com/dsvi/archivarius.git
     cd archivarius